Building worlds from dreams and securing futures with teamwork

 About

-Michael has 10 years of experience and has supported a vast amount of AAA and indie studios.
-He has worked as an individual employee, contractor, and in the past few years, as a partner getting contracts through tech and design agencies and internally via third parties connected to one another.
-Michael started his career in animation and QA through coop opportunities and internship programs through EA and since then has worked with several of the largest companies in AAA development, such as EA, WB Games, Epic Games, and Ubisoft, directly, and many others like Nickelodean, NBC, 343, 2K, and more via client outsourcing.
+Starting in modding and testing, followed by animation, modelling, and then hybrid opportunities after pursuing gameplay, pipeline, and ML programming - Michael has 11 years of experience and has supported a vast amount of AAA and indie studios.
+He has worked as an individual employee, contractor, and in recent years, as a partner through tech and design agencies and internally - especially toward game and animation education & mentoring.
+Michael started his career through outreach, and school career programs, which led to coop opportunities and internships, followed by transitioning into balancing testing with gradually increasing opportunities for gameplay, animation, and Ai/ML development.
+Since then he has worked with several of the largest companies in AAA development, directly, and indirectly through third party outsourcing, through connections and agencies & talent pools.

 Over the years, Michael pushed himself to go beyond solely focusing on animation by learning to code for plugin development, gameplay, and pipelines.
-For the past 5+ years he has worked as a Technical Artist offering development, design, QA, and consulting to a variety of AAA and indie teams, across many genres of gaming and animation.
-His biggest achievements have been working on his favorite franchises in gaming such as, but not limited to, Star Wars, DC, Marvel, Harry Potter, and Transformers and aiding smaller teams in developing a strong multimedia pipeline.
+For the past 9+ years in particular, he has worked primarily as a Technical Artist and animator offering through development and continuted consulting & new educational ventures, to a variety of organizations, across many media genres.
+His biggest achievements have been working on his favorite franchises in gaming and aiding in developing multimedia pipelines.

-Beyond working with studios, Michael has also released 4 books on Amazon and other retailers which cover Unreal Engine, game design, narrative design, conceptualization, and coding for a variety of fields beyond only entertainment.
-He is passionate and knowledgeable in practically every area of 3D and 2D design and development and enjoys mentoring others.
+Beyond working with studios, Michael has released 4 books on Amazon and other retailers which cover Unreal Engine, game design, narrative design, conceptualization, and coding for a variety of fields beyond only entertainment.
+He is passionate about practically every area of 3D and 2D design and development, and enjoys mentoring others, which has been a necessary endeavour since the beginning.
+He always tackled several areas, and passed on advice, and connections - especially relating to the benefits of using modding and testing to gain experience, connections, and keeping oneself busy while job hunting, and exploring areas you're most comfortable with to avoid trying to be strong at everything, too early on.

 Have a project or need consultation?
 We want to work with you!
 Reach out and let's create something extraordinary in the genre and medium of your choice.